HiQA: A Hierarchical Contextual Augmentation RAG for Multi-Documents QA: Related Work

 \subsection{Retrieval-Augmented Generation}

-Retrieval-Augmented Generation(RAG) has demonstrated outstanding performance in knowledge-intensive NLP tasks, including open-domain question-answering, abstract question generation, and fact verification~\cite{yih2020retrieval}.
-It has been effectively applied to clinical medicine data~\cite{soong2023improving} and biomedical data~\cite{zakka2023almanac}.
+RAG~\cite{gao2023retrieval} refers to the process where an LLM first retrieves relevant information from a vast collection of documents when answering questions or generating text.
+It then uses this information to generate responses or text, thereby enhancing the quality of predictions.
 In RAG, documents are typically segmented into chunks and converted into embeddings for storage, which are then used for subsequent retrieval.
 Therefore, the performance of the embedding model significantly impacts the effectiveness of RAG.
-Commonly used embedding models include BGE~\cite{xiao2023c}, M3E{1}, OpenAI's text-ada-002, and others.